 - 2 tablespoons tomato paste

-- 1 tablespoon garam masala (I usually omit this or use just a pinch)
+- 1 tablespoon garam masala (I skip this)

-- 1.5 teaspoons ground cardamom (I omit this – too strong of a flavor for me)
+- 1.5 teaspoons ground cardamom (I skip this)

 - 1 teaspoon ground turmeric

 - 2 (15-ounce) cans cannellini beans, drained, liquid reserved

 - 1 cup chicken broth (I use 1 teaspoon Better than Bullion with 1 cup water)